ivanturianytsia/webcamPi/README.md

 # webcamPi
-Streaming video from webcam on RaspberryPi to browser
+Streaming video from webcam on RaspberryPi to browser.
+Used technologies:
+  - Node.js
+  - Express framework